OssiPesonen/EiliumWeb/README.md

     - npm install
     - node server.js

 **Monitoring code changes**

 If you're like me you'd like to install `supervisor` to reboot Node so it implements newest changes to the code.
 Do not however run this while in production because if you make changes the connection to CasparCG will be lost and the application will not know this.
 Atleast for now.
 I might create an event lists

+**JSON Web Token**

+Do not use this authentication method without changing two things in cookie creation:

+    httpOnly: true
+    secure: true

+A cookie passed without HTTPS protocol makes it vulnerable and httpOnly prevents client side script access.
+I also havent had time to test this 100% for faults.

 **Directory structure**